LouvAndTech/LouvAndTech/README.md

 - I'm studiying in france at **Eseo**

-- I’m currently learning **Computer Science and electronic Engineering**
+- I’m currently learning **Computer Science and Electronic Engineering**

 - ⚡ Fun fact **I like docker**